craigfrancis/framework/framework/0.1/doc/helpers/table.md

 	$table_row->cell_add('Hello');

-While the colspan will default to 1, it can be changed (e.g. 3), or set to -1, to match the tables column count:
+While the colspan will default to 1, it can be changed (e.g. 3), or set to -1 (to match the tables column count):

 	$table_row = new table_row($table);
 	$table_row->cell_add('Col 1');